snugnug/hjem-rum/README.md

 functionality that Home Manager provides.
 Its purpose was minimal.
-Hjem Rum's purpose is to create a module collection based on that tooling in order to recreate the functionality that Home Manager's large collection of modules provides, allowing you to simply install and config a program.
+Hjem Rum's purpose is to create a module collection based on that tooling in order to recreate the functionality that Home Manager's large collection of modules provides, allowing you to simply install and configure a program.

 ## Setup